Baptism is the first of the three sacraments of Christian initiation: Baptism – Confirmation – Eucharist.

 The newly baptized at Samaria received the strength of the Holy Spirit by the prayers and lay of hands of the apostles Peter and John.

 Normally, only the Bishop confirms the Catholics in his diocese.
-However, priest can be delegated by the Bishop to confirm.
+However, priests can be delegated by the Bishop to confirm.

 This is the prayer the Bishop (or delegated priest) says at Confirmation: